-3A.7(MS SC Criterion 10) The manag ement system includes measures to pursue objectives for the affected ecosystem.
-6.1 95 Weightin ng Commentary Overall environmental impacts (3A.7.1) are considered of greater significance than MPA/closures (3A.7.2) 2) for a highly migratory species with a widespread spawning habit.
+3A.7(MS SC Criterion 10) The ma nagement system includes measures to pursue objectives for the affected ecosystem.
+6.1 95 Weightin ng Commentary Overall environmental impacts (3A.7.1) are considered of greater significance than MPA/closures (3A.7.2 2) for a highly migratory species with a widespread spawning habit.
 3A.7.1 Are measures in place to address (avoid or minimise) significant environmental impacts?
-75.0 100 60 Significant environmental impacts Due to the nature of the way the fishery operates, it is considered to have no major negative impacts on R23 are known and measures are being the oceanic environment.
-The fishery is conducted on or near the sea surface by hook and line either applied to reduce key impacts. trolled or attached to a pole tended by a fisherman.
-Gear loss is very low and US Coast Guard and 80 Environmental impacts are known. international high seas regulations regarding disposal of garbage and plastic discards, waste and bilge Measures are being applied to waters, and sewage are strictly followed. minimise all significant ones and there is evidence that the measures Notwithstanding this, and in accordance with the national standards and other provisions of the are working.
-Magnusson-Stevens Conservation and Management Act, management objectives are set out in the 100 Measures are in place to avoid all relevant FMP including the requirement to detect and reduce impacts and to protect populations of target significant environmental impacts and not-target species, essential marine habitat, and ecosystems, e.g. to reduce by-catch to the minimum and are subject to monitoring and level practicable. periodic review.
+75.0 100 60 Significant environmental impac R23 are known and measures are bei applied to reduce key impacts. trolled or attached to a pole tended by a fisherman.
+Gear loss is very low and US Coast Guard and 80 Environmental impacts are know Measures are being applied to waters, and sewage are strictly followed. minimise all significant ones and there is evidence that the measure es Notwithstanding this, and in accordance with the national standards and other provisions of the are working.
+Magnusson-Stevens Conservation and Management Act, management objectives are set out in the 100 Measures are in place to avoid a relevant FMP including the requirement to detect and reduce impacts and to protect populations of target significant environmental impac and not-target species, essential marine habitat, and ecosystems, e.g. to reduce by-catch to the minimum and are subject to monitoring an periodic review.
+1